it-cao-a18/asm-project/README.md

 # A Game for the AVR - Written in Assembler Language

 The purpose of this assignment is to write a small memory game in assembler code.
 The MCU to be used is the AVR ATmega2560 mounted on the STK600 development board.
-The game could also be developed on an Arduino Mega with some connected leds and switches.
+The game could also be developed on an Arduino Mega connected to some leds and switches.

 ## Description of the Game